About Villa Maria

 The Villa Maria Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lawrence County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Villa Maria, Pennsylvania residents are available through the local police department and authorized providers in Lawrence County.
+Fingerprinting services for Villa Maria, Pennsylvania residents are available through local police (where present) and authorized providers in Lawrence County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Villa Maria Police Department or Lawrence County Sheriff's Office for scheduling and fees.

 To register to vote in Villa Maria, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lawrence County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Villa Maria, contact the Lawrence County Clerk's office for schedules and ballot information.

 Property records for Villa Maria, Pennsylvania are maintained by the Lawrence Board of Assessment Appeals's Office and the Lawrence Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lawrence County, including parcels in Villa Maria.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lawrence Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lawrence County offices at the county courthouse.
 The Lawrence County Treasurer handles property tax payments and tax sale information.